-But the silence of yesteryear is over today: every quarter of an hour, holiday jets thunder over the two mini-islands of Corfu and delight the hearts of aircraft fans.
-We tell you below what a visit to the two popular Corfu sights would be like:
+But the silence of yesteryear is long gone: every quarter of an hour, holiday jets thunder over the two mini-islands of Corfu, delighting the hearts of aviation fans.
+Below, we tell you what a visit to these two popular Corfu sights is like:

 🏖️ Dream beaches & hidden bays